fredshonorio/json-decoder/README.md

 decodeString("{\"a\": 1}", optionalField("a", String)); // left("field 'a': expected String, got JNumber{value=1}")
 decodeString("{\"a\": 1}", option(field("a", String))); // right(Option.none())
 ```
-In summation, `option` always succeeds event if the inner decoder fails while `optionalField` only succeeds if the field is missing or the field exists and the inner decoder succeeds as well.
+In summation, `option` always succeeds even if the inner decoder fails while `optionalField` only succeeds if the field is missing or the field exists and the inner decoder succeeds as well.

 ## Loosely typed values
-`oneOf` attempts multiple decoders, `nullValue` returns a given value is null is found.
+`oneOf` attempts multiple decoders, `nullValue` returns a given value is `null` is found.
 ``` java
 decodeString(
     "[1, \"hello\", null]",